-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1715 Smyth Amended March 29, 2012 Assembly Environmental Safety and Toxic Materials Committee Existing Law: Existing law generally regulates the storage of hazardous substances in underground storage tanks, including requiring underground storage tanks that are used to store hazardous substances to meet certain requirements.
-The State Water Resources Control Board is required to develop and implement a local oversight program for the abatement of, and oversight of the abatement of, unauthorized releases of hazardous substances from underground storage tanks by local agencies that apply for this authority.
-The local agency's cleanup, abatement, or other actions under that program are required to be consistent with procedures adopted by the board and be based upon cleanup standards specified by the board or a California regional water quality control board.
-Proposed Law: This bill would require the board to recommend to the Legislature appropriate standards and measurements for judging a local agency's compliance with those cleanup standards.
-AB 1834 Brownley Introduced February 22, 2012 Assembly Committee on Natural Existing Law: The California Integrated Waste Management Act of 1989, as administered by the Department of Resources Recycling and Recovery, requires an operator of a store, as defined, to establish an at-store recycling program that provides customers the opportunity to return clean plastic carryout bags to that store and to make reusable bags available to customers.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1834 Brownley Introduced February 22, 2012 Assembly Committee on Existing Law: The California Integrated Waste Management Act of 1989, as administered by the Department of Resources Recycling and Recovery, requires an operator of a store, as defined, to establish an at-store recycling program that provides customers the opportunity to return clean plastic carryout bags to that store and to make reusable bags available to customers.
 These requirements are repealed on January 1, 2013.
-Resources Proposed Law: This bill would define the term "reusable bag" for purposes of the act as: (a) Has a minimum lifetime of 125 uses, which for purposes of this subdivision, means the capability of carrying a minimum of 22 pounds 125 times over a distance of at least 175 feet; (b) Has a minimum volume of 15 liters; (c) Is machine washable or is made from a material that can be cleaned or disinfected; (d) Does not contain lead, cadmium, or any other heavy metal in toxic amounts, as defined by applicable state and federal standards and regulations for packaging or reusable bags; (e) Has printed on the bag, or on a tag that is permanently affixed to the bag, the name of the manufacturer, the location (country) where the bag was manufactured, a statement that the bag does not contain lead, cadmium, or any other heavy metal in toxic amounts, and the percentage of postconsumer recycled material used, if any; (f) If made of plastic, is a minimum of at least 2.25 mils thick.

-BILL AUTHOR STATUS Summary TASK FORCE POSITION AB 1900 Gatto Amended April 11, 2012 Assembly Committee on Utilities and Existing Law: Existing law requires the Public Utilities Commission (PUC) to specify the maximum amount of vinyl chloride that may be found in landfill gas.
-Existing law prohibits a gas producer from knowingly selling, supplying, or transporting to a gas corporation, and a gas corporation from knowingly purchasing, landfill gas containing vinyl chloride in a concentration exceeding the maximum amount determined by the PUC.
-Commerce Proposed Law: This bill would among other things require the PUC to identify all constituents that may be found in landfill gas that is to be injected into a common carrier pipeline and that could adversely impact the health and safety of the public, and to specify the maximum amount of those constituents that may be found in that landfill gas.
-This bill would require the PUC to develop reasonable and prudent testing protocols for gas collected from a solid waste landfill that is to be injected into a common carrier pipeline to determine if the gas contains any of the identified constituenets at levels that exceed the standards set by the PUC.
+Natural Resources Proposed Law: This bill would define the term "reusable bag" for purposes of the act as: (a) Has a minimum lifetime of 125 uses, which for purposes of this subdivision, means the capability of carrying a minimum of 22 pounds 125 times over a distance of at least 175 feet; (b) Has a minimum volume of 15 liters; (c) Is machine washable or is made from a material that can be cleaned or disinfected; (d) Does not contain lead, cadmium, or any other heavy metal in toxic amounts, as defined by applicable state and federal standards and regulations for packaging or reusable bags; (e) Has printed on the bag, or on a tag that is permanently affixed to the bag, the name of the manufacturer, the location (country) where the bag was manufactured, a statement that the bag does not contain lead, cadmium, or any other heavy metal in toxic amounts, and the percentage of postconsumer recycled material used, if any; (f) If made of plastic, is a minimum of at least 2.25 mils thick.
+AB 1900 Gatto Introduced February 22, 2012 Assembly Existing Law: Existing law requires the Public Utilities Commission (PUC) to specify the maximum amount of vinyl chloride that may be found in landfill gas.
+Existing law prohibits a gas producer from knowingly selling, supplying, or transporting to a gas corporation, and a gas corporation from knowingly purchasing, landfill gas containing vinyl chloride in a concentration exceeding the maximum amount determined by the commission.
+Proposed Law: This bill would provide that the PUC's duty to specify the maximum amount of vinyl chloride that may be found in landfill gas applies to gas that is to be injected into a common carrier pipeline.
+This bill would require the PUC to develop reasonable, prudent, and minimally restrictive testing protocols for gas collected from a solid waste landfill that is to be injected into a common carrier pipeline to determine if the gas contains chemicals known to the state to cause cancer or reproductive toxicity.
 This bill would prohibit a gas producer from knowingly selling, supplying, transporting, or purchasing gas collected from a hazardous waste landfill.
-This bill would require the PUC to consider adopting pilot projects involving the injection of biomethane into common carrier pipelines where a project satisfies certain safety, quality, and efficiency requirements, as specified.
-This bill would require the PUC to adopt policies and programs that promote the in-state production and distribution of biomethane.